rahildoshi97/materforge/paper/paper.md

 We acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) via project 434946896 - FOR 5134 (TP-3) "Solidification Cracks during Laser Beam Welding: High Performance Computing for High Performance Processing".

-We thank Carola Forster for providing the material data for steel 1.4301 obtained using JMatPro.
+We thank Carola Forster for providing the material data for steel 1.4301 using JMatPro.

 # References